Welcome to the Graduate Programs in WRAC!

 This vision guides our recruitment, our curriculum, our support packages, and our mentoring philosophy.
 It asks a lot of both students and faculty, but it also makes the program an exciting place to be.

-We have strong interdisciplinary ties to other programs and research centers at MSU, especially to African American and African Studies; American Indian and Indigenous Studies; Asian Pacific American Studies; Chicano/Latina Studies; Cultural Heritage Informatics; Digital Humanities @ CAL; Digital Media Arts and Technology; the Eli and Edythe Broad Art Museum; MATRIX (the Center for Humane Arts, Letters, and Social Sciences Online); the MSU Museum; the Native American Institute; the Residential College in the Arts and Humanities (RCAH); Teacher Education; Women, Gender, and Social Justice; the Writing Center; and the Writing, Information, and Digital Experience (WIDE) Research Center.
+We have strong interdisciplinary ties to other programs and research centers at MSU, especially to African American and African Studies; American Indian and Indigenous Studies; Asian Pacific American Studies; Chicano/Latina Studies; Cultural Heritage Informatics; Digital Humanities @ CAL; the Digital Media Arts and Technology Lab; the Eli and Edythe Broad Art Museum; MATRIX (the Center for Humane Arts, Letters, and Social Sciences Online); the MSU Museum; the Native American Institute; the Residential College in the Arts and Humanities (RCAH); Teacher Education; the Center for Gender in a Global Context; the Writing Center; and the Writing, Information, and Digital Experience (WIDE) Research Center.

 The intellectual community of the programs offer students a unique academic space to explore scholarly, intellectual, and pedagogical pathways in and beyond the traditionally understood provenance of rhetoric and composition studies.
 Because encouraging these kinds of risks requires a strong supportive network of colleagues and mentors, we work hard to provide an intellectual community that seeks out and welcomes all individuals, and that openly makes space for the broadest possible spectrum of diversity across categories of age, life experience, gender, abilities, race, ethnicity, class, religion, spirituality, sexual orientation, and geographic identification.
 We attract strong students from all walks of life, and we are excited about the possibilities that arise from each cohort’s arrival in the program.
 Every member of our academic community has something important to contribute to our intellectual community and to the future of our discipline.